char16t/rust-aes256/README.md

 * **secret key** is a 256-bit (32-byte) AES-256 binary key that is a hash of the password
 * **salt** is a random 8 bytes that is added to the end of the password when forming the secret key.
 It is transmitted openly at the beginning of the message
 * **initialization vector** is a random 16 bytes that will be required to implement AES-256-CBC.
 It is transmitted openly at the beginning of the message
-* **Encrypted data** is data encrypted with the AES-256-CBC algorithm.
+* **encrypted data** is data encrypted with the AES-256-CBC algorithm.
 One of the parts of the message

 ## Message